-It is important that key stakeholders are able to see evidence that Council is working effectively, and therefore redaction should be kept to a minimum.
-Minutes should be published only once they have been approved at the subsequent Council meeting.
+It is important that key stakeholders are able to see evidence that Council is working effectively, and therefore redaction should be proportionate and reasonable.
+Minutes will be published only once they have been approved at the subsequent Council meeting.

-- Any grievance or disciplinary committee at any stage in its proceedings
+- i) reporting on any grievance or disciplinary committee at any stage in its proceedings;

-- Any matter under police investigation, or any other enquiry which could lead to possible Court action;
+- ii) reporting on any matter under police investigation, or any other enquiry which could lead to possible Court action;

-- The establishment of the redundancy committee and its conclusions, except in the event that its conclusions relate to a significant number of unnamed staff where the privacy of individuals can still be maintained; and
+- iii) reporting on the establishment of the redundancy committee and its conclusions, except in the event that its conclusions relate to a significant number of unnamed staff where the privacy of individuals can still be maintained; and

-- Commercial negotiations with a third party are ongoing
+- i) commercial negotiations with a third party are ongoing;

-- The university is in a legal dispute with a third party
+- ii) the university is in a legal dispute with a third party;

-- There is reasonable evidence that the third party expects the university to maintain confidentiality
+- iv) there is reasonable evidence that the third party expects the university to maintain confidentiality;

-- Full disclosure of the terms of a concluded deal could prejudice the University’s ability to strike subsequent deals of a similar nature.
+- v) full disclosure of the terms of a concluded deal could prejudice the university’s ability to strike subsequent deals of a similar nature;

-- A minute is critical of an individual not present at the meeting, and therefore not able to present an alternative perspective on the facts.
+3. A minute is critical of an individual not present at the meeting or otherwise prejudicial, and therefore not able to present an alternative perspective on the facts.

-- Any matter which would be redacted were the full Council approved minute to be the subject of a Freedom of Information request.
+4. The matter would be redacted were the full Council approved minute to be the subject of a Freedom of Information request.

-- 5. Other confidential matters not covered in 1 - 4 above.
+5. The minute covers other confidential matters not covered in 1 - 4 above.

 Redaction should not be applied where the minute simply covers matters where the University has not performed as well as it might have hoped or planned.

 Council recognises that it is conceivable that other, unanticipated, items could emerge, the publication of which would be considered seriously prejudicial to the University's interest.
-Under such circumstances the Chair will seek the view of the Vice Chancellor before determining the appropriate action.
+Under such circumstances, before determining the appropriate action, the Chair will seek the view of the Vice-Chancellor (and relevant colleagues).
+When making a decision, consideration of the exemptions and limitations that the FOI and Data Protection Act are subject to against the legitimate interests of the University, other organisations and individuals will be made.
 If redaction is applied, this will be reported to the next Council meeting.

-Where items are redacted, at the end of the minute for publication, a note will be added to the effect that Council considered X other agenda items, which have been redacted in line with the Council's policy on redaction because they contain information relating to individual staff or students or because they are still commercially confidential.
+Where items are redacted, at the end of the minute for publication, a note will be added to the effect that Council considered X other agenda items, which have been redacted in line with the Council's policy on redaction because they contain information relating to individuals or because they are still commercially confidential.